Anylsite/anyledger-hub-Pre-Alpha/README.md

 but replacing this dummy hash with hash of the index.html file, which can be found after running `docker-compose up`.

+## Tips

+To update all the submodules:  `git submodule update --remote --recursive`

 ## Troubleshooting